 - Use microfiber to clean counters and similar surfaces.
 Microfiber captures and traps soils and contaminants for fast, hygienic cleaning.

 - Another option is the KaiFly™.
 This system combines microfiber, a window squeegee, and chemical injection technologies.
-Applied to surfaces, it rapidly removes potential disease-causing bio-pollutants from desktops, chalk and dry erase boards, tabletops, stalls, partitions, and windows.
+You apply it to surfaces to rapidly remove potential disease-causing bio-pollutants from desktops, chalk and dry erase boards, tabletops, stalls, partitions, and windows.

 Case studies like this tell us that mops can collect pathogens and viruses and spread them to other floor surfaces.
 And we all know that mops and mop buckets are not cleaned, sanitized, or changed as frequently as necessary to stop the spread of germs.

 Cleaning must not spread disease.
 If our goal is to keep building occupants healthy, the mops have got to go.